When family problems are the issue the most important consideration is that the chosen lawyer has the right approach.

 We are able to advise and draft cohabitation agreements which will set out the agreement between a couple who are unmarried but living together.
 The agreement will confirm the financial agreement between you and your partner and most importantly it sets out what will happen if you decide to go your separate ways.
 Separating from your partner is difficult but a Cohabitation Agreement can ease some of the difficulties as you will have already decided what should happen when your relationship breaks down which can save time and legal costs in the future.

 Divorce & Civil Partnerships

-We understand that deciding that your marriage or civil partnership has ended is very difficult and emotional.
-We try to guide you through the process by minimising the distress as much as possible.
-Dissolution of a civil partnership is the legal procedure for ending your civil partnership.
-Divorce is the legal procedure for ending your marriage.
+We understand that deciding that your marriage or civil partnership has ended is very difficult and emotional time, and that is why we try to guide you through the process by minimising the distress as much as possible.

 Domestic Abuse & Injunctions